siddhi-io/siddhi/docs/documentation/siddhi-5.x/architecture-5.x.md

 - [SinkMapper](https://github.com/siddhi-io/siddhi/blob/master/modules/siddhi-core/src/main/java/io/siddhi/core/stream/output/sink/SinkMapper.java)

-    A sink mapper is a sub component of sink. and its need to be configured for each sink in order to map the Siddhi events to the specified data format so that they can be published via the sink.
+    A sink mapper is a sub-component of sink. and its need to be configured for each sink in order to map the Siddhi events to the specified data format so that they can be published via the sink.
 The sink mapper type can be configured using the `@Map` annotation within the `@Sink` annotation.
 When the `@Map` annotation is not defined, Siddhi uses [PassThroughSinkMapper](https://github.com/siddhi-io/siddhi/blob/master/modules/siddhi-core/src/main/java/io/siddhi/core/stream/output/sink/PassThroughSinkMapper.java), where it passes the [Siddhi Event](https://github.com/siddhi-io/siddhi/blob/master/modules/siddhi-core/src/main/java/io/siddhi/core/event/Event.java)